The NaPA research

 Proben Insektenbiomasse

-The samples are stored in the museum and then filtered and weighed.
-In this way, total insect biomass can be determined before further examination takes place.
+The samples were stored in the museum and then filtered and weighed.
+This is how the insect biomass was determined before further examination took place.

 Mischproben

-Trained scientists sort and analyze the composite samples, producing data on the spatial and temporal occurrence, as well as the diversity and abundance of living organisms in agro-ecosystems
+The composite samples were then sorted and analysed by trained scientists.
+This produced data on the spatial and temporal occurrence as well as the diversity and abundance of living organisms in agroecosystems.